 - Wash, dry, hull, and slice the fruit.

-- Then, arrange the sliced fruit on the dehydrator tray, taking care to leave space between the slices to promote airflow while they dehydrate.
+- Then, arrange the sliced fruit on the dehydrator tray, making sure to leave space between the slices to promote airflow while they dehydrate.
 Otherwise, you might end up with some mushy edges!

 How to Rehydrate Dried Strawberries

-After learning how to dehydrate strawberries in a food dehydrator, you’ll need to know how to rehydrate them!
+After learning how to make dehydrated strawberries in oven or a food dehydrator, you’ll need to know how to rehydrate them!
 Luckily, it’s even easier.

 Boil dehydrated berries for 10 to 20 minutes to rehydrate them.
 It really is that simple!